 Post Traumatic Stress Disorder (PTSD) is characterised by intrusive stressful thoughts, hyper-vigilance, anxiety, anger, loss of sleep, irritation, shame, depression, suicidal.
 This mental health condition is notorious for it longevity.
 Even depression, left untreated, has a tendency to go away on its own for many suffers.
 Not so much for PTSD.

 Thankfully, over the last few decades psychological research has identified methods to quickly and painlessly deal with memories that are too painful to process normally.
-Now, treatments for PTSD are typically just a handful of sessions from a qualified therapist - sometimes just one!
-(It's important to make the point that counselling does not qualify as a 'treatment'.
+Now, treatments for PTSD are typically just a session or two from a qualified therapist – (It’s important to make the point that counselling does not qualify as a ‘treatment’.
 Counselling is care and support which is quite different and may be appropriate immediately after the trauma but it is not a treatment for PTSD and can, in fact, make things worse.)

 There are many reasons why people don’t seek treatment: